What is The Mystery of History?

 (1455 – 1707) Volume III will look at what was going on all over the world in the order that it happened.
 While the Renaissance and Reformation were taking shape in Europe, students will look at the rise of wealthy empires in West Africa; the Mogul dynasty of India; and the peaceful lives of the Aboriginals of Australia.
 We will also visit Ivan the Terrible in Russia and the Tokugawa family in Japan.

-Warm, inspiring, and personable, The Mystery of History is for all ages with some guidance and tweaking.
+Warm, inspiring, and personable, The Mystery of History is a Christian world history curriculum for all ages with some guidance and tweaking.
 How?
 That’s what this section hopes to explain.
 Click the button below for ideas on how to teach Younger, Middle, and Older Students with one text!